Benedictteo05/OSA_notes/Market Research & Technology Trends/L5 - Gartner 2022.md

 **How It's Used Today**
 A major Indian bank built a cloud-native platform to create a portfolio of new digital financial services.
 The bank was able to reduce the time to open an account to just 6 minutes and add instant digital payments.

+### Composable Applications
+- Fusion teams lack coding skills, be locked into the wrong technologies and are often tasked with fast-paced delivery.
+- Composable applicatio